samjulien/blog/_posts/2017-08-10-implementing-jwt-authentication-on-spring-boot.markdown

 }
 ```

 The second problem, the missing `BCryptPasswordEncoder` instance, we solve by implementing a method that generates an instance of `BCryptPasswordEncoder`.
-This method must be annotated with `@Bean` and we will add it in the `Application` class:
+This method must be annotated with `@Bean` and we will add it in the `SpringbootAuthUpdatedApplication` class:

 ```java
 package com.auth0.samples.authapi.springbootauthupdated;